thacherT1D/webdevstuff/CSS/Intro_to_Bootstrap.desc.md

 **How Can I link to the Bootstrap CDN?**

-Open up a new HTML file in Sublime Text; let's call it `bootstrap-sandbox.html`.
+Open up a new HTML file in your editor; let's call it `bootstrap-sandbox.html`.
 Fill it up with some HTML boilerplate:

 ```
 <!DOCTYPE html>